facelessuser/Rummage/docs/src/markdown/installation.md

     pip install -r requirements/project.txt`
     ```

-    You can then run the command below.
-This method will allow you to instantly see your changes between iterations without reinstalling which is great for developing.
-If you want to do this in a virtual machine, you can as well.
-Like the first method, you should then be able to access Rummage from the command line via `rummage` or `rummage --path mydirectory`.

-    ```bash
-    pip install --editable .
-    ```

     When developing, you often want to run the local module, not the one installed.
-You can do this from the project's root folder and running:
+You can do this from the project's root folder by running:

     ```
     python -m rummage